adrianeyre/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-I have always had a passion for software development from an early age, the excitement of creating something drives me to progress myself and overcome new challenges.
-I have worked in the computer sector for over 13 years as a systems administrator, which I’ve enjoyed but now I’m looking for new experiences that will push me further.
+From an early age, I've always had a passion for software development.
+My motivation to progress myself and overcome new challenges is drawn from the excitement of creating something.
+I've enjoyed working in the computer sector for over 13 years as a systems administrator, but I'm now looking for new experiences that will push me further.

 Having graduated Makers Academy, an intensive 16-week coding bootcamp focused primarily on Ruby and Javascript, I am excited by the prospect of joining a company where I can make a real difference as a junior developer.